Tornuz/React-Burger-App/README.md

    Your account information will be saved on a server safely.

-   You can customize your burger to your needs and add as many orders as you like.
+   You can customize your burger to your needs and place as many orders as you like.